aws-samples/aws-panorama-samples/samples/PT37_opengpu/README.md

 The dependencies folder included with this application has

 * The Dockerfile
-* TensorRT 7.1
 * Cuda Enabled PyTorch for Jetson Xavier

 ## Steps for setting this up

-* Step 1: Navigate to ./dependencies
+* Step 1: Navigate to ./dependencies/docker
 * Step 2 : ``` sudo docker build -t pt:37 . ```
 * Step 3 : Open pytorch_example.ipynb and make sure you configure the following
     * The Device ID